Greta Garbo: 1925–1929: Silent film stardom

-Transition to sound, and continued success (1930–1939)
+1930–1939: Transition to sound and continued success

 In late 1929, MGM cast Garbo in Anna Christie (1930), a film adaptation of the 1922 play by Eugene O'Neill, her first speaking role.
 The screenplay was adapted by Frances Marion, and the film was produced by Irving Thalberg and Paul Bern.
 Sixteen minutes into the film, she famously utters her first line, "Gimme a whiskey, ginger ale on the side, and don't be stingy, baby."
 The film premiered in New York City on 21 February 1930, publicized with the catchphrase "Garbo talks!", and was the highest-grossing film of the year.
+Her performance received positive reviews; Mordaunt Hall of The New York Times remarked that Garbo was "even more interesting through being heard than she was in her mute portrayals.
+She reveals no nervousness before the microphone and her careful interpretation of Anna can scarcely be disputed."
 Garbo received her first Academy Award for Best Actress nomination for her performance, although she lost to MGM colleague Norma Shearer.
 Her nomination that year included her performance in Romance (1930).
 After filming ended, Garbo—along with a different director and cast—filmed a German-language version of Anna Christie that was released in December 1930.
 The film's success certified Garbo's successful transition to talkies.
 In her follow-up film, Romance, she portrayed an Italian opera star, opposite Lewis Stone.
 She was paired opposite Robert Montgomery in Inspiration (1931), and her profile was used to boost the career of the relatively unknown Clark Gable in Susan Lenox (Her Fall and Rise) (1931).
 Although the films did not match Garbo's success with her sound debut, she was ranked as the most popular female star in the United States in 1930 and 1931.

 Garbo followed with two of her best-remembered roles.
 She played the World War I German spy in the lavish production of Mata Hari (1931), opposite Ramón Novarro.
 When the film was released, it "caused panic, with police reserves required to keep the waiting mob in order."
 The following year, she played a Russian ballerina in Grand Hotel (1932), opposite an ensemble cast, including John Barrymore, Joan Crawford, and Wallace Beery, among others.
 The film won that year's Academy Award for Best Picture.
 Both films were MGM's highest-earning films of 1931 and 1932, respectively, and Garbo was dubbed "the greatest money-making machine ever put on screen".
 Garbo's close friend Mercedes de Acosta then penned a screenplay for her to portray Joan of Arc, but MGM rebuffed the idea, and the project was shelved.
 By this time she had a fanatical worldwide following and the phenomenon of "Garbomania" reached its peak.
 After appearing in As You Desire Me (1932), the first of three films in which Garbo starred opposite Melvyn Douglas, her MGM contract expired, and she returned to Sweden.